Ryan Fitzpatrick Tells The Story Behind His Shirtless Picture At The Bills Playoff | Buffalo Bills News | NFL

 Here are some other notes from Fitzpatrick on his retirement:

 • When calling it stop: “I have so much gratitude for the opportunities I had, so much gratitude for the people who believed in me. … I gave men opportunities to do plays.
-I didn’t just sit around and try to survive.
-I tried to get out there and thrive and play without fear” .
+I didn’t just sit around trying to survive.
+I tried to get out there and thrive and play without fear “.

 • On his favorite NFL QB: “Josh Allen is my favorite because he looks so effortless.
 He’s so talented, he still doesn’t know how good he is.
 He will keep improving.
 It also doesn’t hurt that he plays in Buffalo.
 It doesn’t hurt that he fits in that city with The letter T, only in terms of his behaviour.”